 No clip art or pictures, Ahlgrimm says, and save anything quirky for the cover letter.
 He remembers seeing a resume from a candidate who had a gap in employment and explained it this way: “CEO of a household of 4.”

-“I get it; she was a stay-at-home mom.
+“I get it," he says.
+"She was a stay-at-home mom.
 But the resume is not really the place for that, not for an accounting role, anyway.”

 4. Be as specific as possible

-This resume tip applies to a variety of items you’ll list on your resume:
+This resume tip applies to a variety of items you’ll list, so here are some specific suggestions.